microsoft/sqldev/_includes/partials/setup_azure_sql_instance.md

 1. Perform the Prerequisites steps.

-2. Follow steps 1-17 from the section: "Create a Single Database".
+2. Follow steps 1-17 from the section: **Create a Single Database**.